pytorch/tutorials/advanced_source/cpp_extension.rst

 Backward Pass
 *************

-At this time, PyTorch's C++ interface does not support automatic differentiation.
-This is something the PyTorch team is working on, but it is not available yet.
+The C++ extension API currently does not provide a way of automatically generating a backwards function for us.
 As such, we have to also implement the backward pass of our LLTM, which computes the derivative of the loss with respect to each input of the forward pass.
 Ultimately, we will plop both the forward and backward function into a :class:`torch.autograd.Function` to create a nice Python binding.
 The backward function is slightly more involved, so we'll not dig deeper into the code (if you are interested, `Alex Graves' thesis
 <http://www.cs.toronto.edu/~graves/phd.pdf>`_ is a good read for more
 information on this):